DDieterich/ODBCapture/docs/Generated-Self-Build.md

 * BUILD_TYPE - Name of the Build Type.
 * USERNAME - Database username.
-* TABLE_NAME - Database table name with the data to include in the build scripts.
+* TABLE_NAME - Database table/view name with the data to include in the build scripts.
+* COLUMNS_REMOVED - Any column names that match this REGEXP Filter will be removes from the Data Load
+* ORDER_BY_COLUMNS - Required list of columns that uniquely identify the data being queried.
+* WHERE_CLAUSE - The WHERE clause for the SQL SELECT statement querying this data.
 * BEFORE_SELECT_SQL - The "pre" SQL text included before of the SQL SELECT statement querying this data.
-* WHERE_CLAUSE - The WHERE clause for the SQL SELECT statement querying this data.
-* ORDER_BY_COLUMNS - Required list of columns that uniquely identify the data being queried.
 * AFTER_ORDER_BY_SQL - The "post" SQL text included after of the SQL ORDER BY clause querying this data.